fiicodes/fiicodes/README.md

 I'm a passionate Backend Developer with a focus on building robust and scalable applications.
 With a strong foundation in Django, Node.js, and Express, I love diving deep into the backend intricacies to craft efficient solutions.

 🔭 **Currently Exploring**
-I'm actively exploring the exciting world of blockchain technology, aiming to integrate its capabilities into future projects.
+I'm actively exploring the exciting world of devops.

 ### Tech Stack

 - **Backend**: Python, Javascript, Java
 - **Frontend**: React
-- **Other**: Blockchain, PHP, C, C++, Docker
+- **Other**: Blockchain, PHP, C, C++, Docker, Prompt engineering

 ### What I Do

 - Develop and maintain backend services and APIs.
 - Implementing blockchain technology in applications.
+- Create Prompt for the Bots and application
 - Continuous learning to keep up with the latest trends and technologies.

 ### Hobbies